Lonnie Smith (baseball): Pittsburgh drug trials

-Atlanta Braves
+Atlanta Braves (1988–1992)

 During March of 1988, then-Atlanta Braves general manager Bobby Cox (who would be succeeded by Schuerholz during Smith's time in Atlanta) offered Smith a contract to play there.
 During Spring training, he made it to the team's 25-man roster, but he batted just .237 in limited playing time that season.
 However, in 1989, he cracked the starting line-up for the Braves' outfield, and he went on to accomplish one of his best baseball seasons ever.
 During that season, Smith had a batting average of .315, and also had a career-high total of 21 home runs.
 Smith also led the National League with a .415 on-base percentage.
 Smith finished 11th in the voting of N.L.
 Most Valuable Player, and he was awarded the MLB Comeback Player of the Year Award.

 Smith continued to be a regular outfielder for the Braves during the next two seasons, batting .305 in 1990 and .275 in 1991.
 Smith's play in 1991 helped the Braves improve from their National League West last-place finish in 1990 to winning the National League pennant in 1991, resulting in a World Series appearance for the first time since 1958, when the Braves were based in Milwaukee.

 1991 World Series

 Smith committed a base-running blunder very late in Game 7 of the 1991 World Series versus the Minnesota Twins.
 Smith was on first base with no outs in the eighth inning of this scoreless game.
 Then the Braves' batter Terry Pendleton struck a line-drive double to left field.
 It appeared that Smith should have been able to score on this hit, but as he was rounding second base he paused, then having to stop at third base.
 Smith later stated that he had lost sight of the baseball against the ceiling of the Metrodome, though replays from the TV coverage of the game showed that the Twins' second baseman Chuck Knoblauch and shortstop Greg Gagne had potentially deceived Smith; Knoblauch pretended to throw to Gagne for a force, but didn't actually have the ball.

 Regardless of the cause, Smith only advanced to third base.
 After a ground-out (the runners could not advance) and an intentional walk (which loaded the bases), Smith was forced out at home plate in a double play, leaving the Braves scoreless.
-The score remained 0–0 through the end of the ninth inning.
+The game remained scoreless through the end of the ninth inning.

 The Twins went on to score one run in the bottom of the tenth inning, taking the game 1–0, and winning the World Series four games to three.
 Smith hit three home runs in the Series.

-Later career

 Smith remained with the Braves through the end of the 1992 season, and he helped the Braves win the National League pennant once again, though they lost the World Series four games to two against the Toronto Blue Jays.
 Smith hit a grand slam in game five of that series.